Last Updated: Monday, 19 April 2021 at 20:22

 Any operating system that can run Python 3 and has the Qt 5 libraries should be able to run novelWriter.
-It runs fine on Linux, Windows and macOS already, and users have tested it on other platforms too.
-Since novelWriter is still under development, it is easier to run it if you are already familiar with how to run Python applications on your platform.
+It runs fine on Linux, Windows and macOS, and users have tested it on other platforms too. novelWriter can be run directly from the Python source, or installed from the pip tool or via the provided setup script.
+See Getting Started, or one or the setup instructions for your operating system for further details.

 - Website: https://novelwriter.io